peter1591/hearthstone-ai/README.md

 The AI beats the basic InnKeeper mage-to-mage duel so far (8 - 0).

-## Synopsis

-UNDER DEVELOPMENT!!!!

-The is a game bot for HearthStone.

 ## Motivation
 * AlphaGo successfully combines MCTS and deep neural networks to beat human on Go.
-* Games with hidden information still a big challenge in many ways.
+* Games with hidden information are still a big challenge in many ways.
 * Give it a try on Hearhstone.

 ## Components